PayPal Security Key[ Edited ]

 How does it work with PayPal?

-If you want to obtain a Security Key directly from PayPal, we offer an SMS (text message) and physical credit card sized security key.
+If you want to obtain a Security Key directly from PayPal, we offer an SMS (text message) version.
 If you already have a VIP Security Credential made by Symantec (Verisign), there is an option to activate that with PayPal as well.

 Please note: If you wish to use the PayPal mobile app; the app is only compatible with the SMS (text message) version of the security key.
 For this reason, I recommend using that option to ensure compatibility with the mobile app.